Reframing Neglect

 Malian photographer, John Kalapo, documents people living with NTDs in the Kita region of the country.
 Through formal portraits, he captures the physical impact of the disease while maintaining the dignity of the people he photographs.
 He focuses on documenting cases of river blindness and elephantiasis in the villages of Sagabary, Boukarybaye-Bohan, and in Kita town.

-Omoregie Osakpolor is an emerging documentary photographer living in Lagos, Nigeria.
-In this series, he documents the activities of END Fund partner, the Amen Foundation, tackling neglected tropical diseases in Gombe, Nigeria.
+In this series, Omoregie Osakpolor, documents the activities of tackling neglected tropical diseases in Gombe, Nigeria.
 Nigeria has one of the highest burden of NTDs in the world with over 166 million people at risk.
-The series illustrates the physical impact of NTDs on patients and how health workers are tackling NTDs in their communities.
+The series illustrates the physical impact of NTDs on patients and the efforts of health workers in controlling NTDs in their communities.